Top 7 Reasons to Sue for Medical Malpractice in Wisconsin

 If you or a loved one has been harmed due to the negligence of a physician, schedule a free consultation with our medical malpractice attorneys.
 Wisconsin has a statute of limitations on medical malpractice lawsuits, so don’t wait.
 You have a time limit of three years from the time of the injury to sue for medical negligence.
 We’ll examine the facts of your personal injury case to determine whether or not medical malpractice occurred and how much money you can expect to win in a settlement or jury verdict.

 Medical malpractice lawsuits are extremely complex.
 Doctors often refuse to settle, and courts often favor doctors and hospitals over injured patients.
-Although not every injury sustain in a hospital or doctor’s office is considered negligence, there are many valid reasons to sue for medical malpractice.
+Although not every injury sustained in a hospital or doctor’s office is considered negligence, there are many valid reasons to sue for medical malpractice.
 From cardiologists to chiropractors to psychiatrists, let us help you hold negligent doctors accountable and get the money you deserve.

 When pursuing a medical malpractice lawsuit, the hospital, VA, or emergency room is liable for the actions of its employees, including: